Duolingo English Test

 For example, a program requiring frequent presentations may set a higher threshold for the speaking subscore, while a research-oriented program may prioritize the reading and writing subscores.

-How Scoring Is Done In DUOLINGO Language Test:
+How Scoring Is Done In Duolingo English Test:

 • The DET uses a computer program to assess your responses for tasks like “Read and Complete” or “Listen and Type.”